JonathanG321/quora-clone/README.md

 This app is an attempt to recreate the question and answer app, Quora, written in Javascript for NodeJS.

+## Getting Started

 To get run this app locally, you'll need a working NodeJS development environment.
 You'll also need npm for easy JS dependency management.

+First, run "npm install" within both the client and API directories.

+Next, run "npm run db:migrate" in the API directory to set up the database.
+If you would like to use junk data, you could then run "npm run db:seed" within the same directory.

 This app is set to run on port 3000 by default.